slimmpylk/CipherPair-DevHub/README.md

 # **SyntaxSiblings-DevHub**

 🚀 Welcome to **SyntaxSiblings-DevHub** – a collaborative portfolio platform for developers with a unique, modern twist!
-This project is a work-in-progress and will evolve into something extraordinary.
+This is a HOMEMADE project is a work-in-progress and will evolve into something extraordinary.

 ---